Stability is key to build nurturing relationships between children and staff and to make the children feel part of the tribe

 I moved from Norway and started working in The Norwegian Kindergarten in September 2023.
 I hold a bachelor’s degree from Queen Maud University College of Early Childhood Education and went to Norwegian University of Science and Technology for my masters where I studied Education and Upbringing.

-I am naturally a curious person, and exploring new countries, cities and areas is something I enjoy.
-I bring my curiosity into the kindergarten, and I enjoy encouraging the children’s creativity by incorporating their interest into arts, crafts, and conversations - allowing their passions to shape engaging and meaningful experiences.
+I am naturally a curious person, and I bring my curiosity into the kindergarten where I enjoy encouraging the children’s creativity by incorporating their interest into arts, crafts, and conversations - allowing their passions to shape engaging and meaningful experiences.

 I strive to be a comforting presence for the children in our kindergarten, prioritising their sense of safety and well-being, and fostering an environment where they feel secure and supported.